Gcenx/macports-wine/README.md

 # macports-wine
 The current macports-ports versions of `wine`, `wine-devel`, `wine-crossover` & `MoltenVK` are not fully updated and/or are missing additinal dependencies.
 \
-The provided ports are updated but are only compatible for 10.8 > 10.14, MoltenVK min is lowered from 10.12 to 10.11
+The provided ports are updated but are only compatible for 10.8 > [10.14](https://trac.macports.org/ticket/56991#comment:70), MoltenVK minimum requirement was lowered from 10.12 to 10.11

 ## This repository contains;
 - `wine` Wine-4.0.2